Character sheaves for classical symmetric pairs: General strategy

 We now define \beq \widecheck\cO = \{y\in \widetilde\cO \mid y=y_s+y_n, \ \ \tilde{f}(y)\in (\La^\phi)^{rs}/W_{\La^\phi}, \ \ y_n\in\cO\}\,. \eeq This establishes a correspondence: \beqn \cO \leftrightarrow \widecheck\cO. \eeqn Repeating the arguments in Appendix~\ref{dual strata} we obtain the following description of the equivariant fundamental groups of $\widecheck \cO$: \beq \begin{CD} 1 @>>> Z_{K^\phi}(\fa^\phi)/Z_{K^\phi}(\fa^\phi)^0@>>>\pi_1^{K^\phi}((\Lg_1^\phi)^{rs})@>{\tilde{q}}>> B_{W_{\La^\phi}}@>>> 1 \\ @. @| @| @| @. \\ 1 @>>> Z_K(\fa^\phi+e)/Z_K(\fa^\phi+e)^0@>>>\pi_1^K( \widecheck\cO)@>{\tilde{q}}>> B_{W_{\La^\phi}}@>>> 1\,, \end{CD} \eeq where $B_{W_{\La^\phi}}=\pi_1((\La^\phi)^{rs}/W_{\La^\phi})$ is the braid group associated to ${W_{\La^\phi}}$.
 Recall that, as in Appendix~\ref{dual strata}, we use the terminology ``braid group" even when $W_{\La^\phi}$ is not a Coxeter group.

 In view of~\eqref{nilpsupport}, each character sheaf is supported on some $\overline{\widecheck\cO}$.
 For each symmetric pair considered here, we will describe explicitly the set of nilpotent orbits $\cO$ for which the corresponding $\overline{\widecheck\cO}$ supports a character sheaf.
 We also write down the representations of $\pi_1^K(\widecheck\cO)=\pi_1^{K^\phi}((\Lg_1^\phi)^{rs})$ whose $\on{IC}$-sheaves are character sheaves.
-When $\widecheck\cO$ supports a character sheaf then ${W_{\La^\phi}}$ turns out to be a Coxeter group and the rows in~\eqref{identification} can be split as in~\eqref{diagram-fundamental group} following~\cite[Section 4.4]{GVX}.
+When $\widecheck\cO$ supports a character sheaf, ${W_{\La^\phi}}$ turns out to be a Coxeter group and the rows in~\eqref{identification} can be split as in~\eqref{diagram-fundamental group} following~\cite[Section 4.4]{GVX}.
 We will later construct such explicit splittings.
-The choice of such a splitting will affect the way in which the character sheaves are labelled.